Looking for the best parenting books you can find?

 Kohn cites a body of powerful, and largely unknown, research detailing the damage caused by leading children to believe they must earn our approval.
 That’s precisely the message children derive from common discipline techniques, even though it’s not the message most parents intend to send.

-This is an eye-opening, paradigm-shattering book that will reconnect readers to their own best instincts and inspire them to become better parents.
+An eye-opening, paradigm-shattering book that will reconnect readers to their own best instincts, and inspire them to become better parents.

 #9: Raising Drug Free Kids – 100 Tips For Parents by Aletha Solter

 In this book, a developmental psychologist gives parents tips for keeping children of all ages away from drugs and alcohol.

 While much advice handed out these days focuses on teen behaviour and what to do once drugs have become a problem in the home, Raising Drug Free Kids takes an innovative approach and focuses instead on preventative measures that can be developed early on in a child’s life.